Are you keen on starting your own environmental project but not sure how to get it done? Read these five steps to get started!

 Further Reading: Fascinating Facts About Africa’s Endangered Animals

 A truly tropical paradise, Ghana sits right atop the equator.
 Although it isn’t particularly large, it holds an astonishing multiplicity of habitats and cultures within its borders.
-Travelers can visit the tropical landscape of Kakum National Park to walk the more than 40 meters high treetop canopy among endangered monkey species or Mole National Park to marvel at the giant herds of African elephant that roam the wide open savannahs.
-We’ve recently set up a community service project in this vibrant country’s Cape Coast.
+Travelers can visit the tropical landscape of Kakum National Park to walk the more than 40 metres high treetop canopy among endangered monkey species or Mole National Park to marvel at the giant herds of African elephant that roam the wide open savannahs.
+We’ve recently set up a community service project in this vibrant country’s coastal capital of Accra.

 This port city, flanked by the Gulf of Guinea, features not only gorgeous palm-lined sandy beaches, but bustling marketplaces jam-packed with stacks of West African prints, wooden figurines, handwoven baskets, and cosmetics crafted from raw shea butter.
 Fresh fruit vendors weave between the shops selling chopped pineapple and watermelon while afrobeat rhythms stream out of a mini radio tied to the side of their carts.
 Our community development project, officially commencing here in 2018, will allow volunteers to work with local children to improve their English, Mathematics and ICT skills, and women to increase their vocational skills.

-While education in Cape Coast is of a high standard, like in other urban areas in the world, schools in some communities do not have access to the same number of resources as others.
-This is why we are partnering with schools in Cape Coast that have asked for assistance in providing scholastic support to their students.
+While education in Accra is of a high standard, like in other urban areas in the world, schools in some communities do not have access to the same number of resources as others.
+This is why we are partnering with schools in Accra that have asked for assistance in providing scholastic support to their students.
 Our first teaching volunteers will be starting work in Ghana in June 2018.
 Would you like to join them?
 Be sure to apply.

 Across the world, women are gaining more financial and social power.
 However, this movement needs support to gain momentum and result in gender parity for future generations.
 You can help move this work forward by lending a hand to women’s empowerment groups in Ghana.
 Our very first volunteers on this program will be starting work in the middle of 2018.
 We’re very excited about the future of this project and hope that you’ll be inspired to join us on the program.